 Yes.
-You must have at least two recommendations for your application to be considered complete, so for this reason it is a good idea to list more than two referees in your application, in case a recommendation is unable to reply timely.
+You must have at least two recommendations for your application to be considered complete.
+For this reason, it is a good idea to seek more than two referees in your application, in case a recommendation is unable to reply timely.

-It is possible for accounting juniors and seniors to meet the 150 credit-hour requirement without receiving a Master's degree or any other graduate degree.
-In the case of a Pennsylvania resident, the tuition cost of taking undergraduate courses beyond those required to meet the Bachelor of Science, but which serve to satisfy the 150 credit-hour requirement may be significantly less than the cost of enrolling in the One-Year MAcc Program.
+It is possible to meet the 150 credit-hour requirement without receiving a Master's degree or any other graduate degree.
+If you are a Pennsylvania resident, the tuition cost of taking undergraduate courses beyond those required to meet the Bachelor of Science, but which serve to satisfy the 150 credit-hour requirement may be significantly less than the cost of enrolling in the One-Year MAcc Program.

-The application fee is $65 and it is non-refundable.
-This fee is paid on the Graduate School’s website.
+The non-refundable application fee is $65.
+This fee is paid via the Graduate School’s website.
 You will receive instructions for payment during the application process.
 If paying by check or money order, please make it payable to The Pennsylvania State University.
 International money orders or checks must be drawn on a U.S. bank.
 Bank-to-bank transfers are not accepted.
 Please note that applications without fees cannot be processed.

 No. The application fee covers our costs to process applications and therefore cannot be waived.

-Within one to three days after completing your application, the GRADS online application system will send you a message to let you know that your application was successfully submitted and how to make changes to your application.
+Within one to three days after completing your application, the GRADS online application system will send you an automated message that your application was successfully submitted.
+This message also explains how to make changes to your application.
 You will also receive an email with your PSU ID and PIN approximately 48 hours later.
 The PSU ID is a permanent ID number assigned to you starting from the time you are an applicant and will be your ID as a student.
 Therefore, you will want to retain these emails for future reference.

 Please do NOT contact the Accounting Department or the Director of the Program to check your status.
 Instead, you should log into GRADS, which will display the status of your application.
 Once all application materials are received, your status will be updated on your application.

-Once your application is complete, it is prepared for the Admissions Committee for review.
-Decisions are communicated via email and are communicated very shortly after they are available.
-Due to the number of applications, please do NOT contact the Accounting Department or the Director of the Program for a decision as it is very unlikely that additional information will be available.
+Once your application is complete, it is reviewed by the Admissions Committee.
+Decisions are communicated via email shortly after they are made.
+Please do NOT contact the Accounting Department or the Director of the Program for a decision as no additional or more timely information is available.

-After an offer of admission has been extended, a non-refundable tuition deposit is due within 60-days to secure your seat in the Program.
-If the deposit is not paid within 60 days then you forfeit your offer of admission.
+After an offer of admission has been extended, a non-refundable tuition deposit is due within sixty days to secure your seat in the Program.
+If the deposit is not paid within sixty days then you forfeit your offer of admission.

 Yes.
-Candidates who submitted an application and were not offered admission may re-apply but not for the same academic year, e.g., an applicant who was not admitted for Fall 2013 may re-apply for Fall 2014.
-You will want to update your application in the GRADS system, for example by providing an updated resume and list of references.
+Candidates who submitted an application and were not offered admission may re-apply for a subsequent academic year.
+In this case, you should update your application in the GRADS system, for example by providing an updated resume and list of references.
 Please do not create a new application as it will only be flagged and merged with your old application at a later date.
-Since this is a new review, the application fee will need to be paid again.
+The application fee must be paid again.

-We do not keep materials submitted in prior years, unless an applicant submitted an application.
-Applications and all supplemental materials (including test scores and transcripts) are kept on file for up to three years after the year of application, and then destroyed.
-If you submitted an application during this time, you may request that we pull your supplemental materials from your previous application for use during this application.
+Completed applications and all supplemental materials (including test scores and transcripts) are kept on file for up to three years after the year of application, and then destroyed.
+If you submitted an application during the past three years, you may request that we pull your supplemental materials from your previous application for inclusion in your new application.
 Include your full name, PSU ID number and the admission period to which you applied.